 The $199 GoPro Hero comes from a strong lineage, bringing good audio and video performance, an easy-to-use touch-screen interface, remote control via a mobile app, and image stabilization to an affordably priced action camera.
 For those not interested in 4K resolution or super-high frame rates, the GoPro Hero may be the go-to action camera in this price range, but it faces steep competition from the Yi Lite, which costs $100 less.
+Still, there's enough to recommend this camera that it made it to our list of best action cameras.

 Leading action-camera manufacturer GoPro has long set the bar for action-camera design and functionality.
 The $199 GoPro Hero is the company's budget alternative to the top-of-the-line GoPro Hero6 Black ($399) and last year's Hero5 Black ($299).